Liam O'Flaherty: Work

-After the Battle of Dublin, O'Flaherty left Ireland on 9 July 1922 and moved first to London where, destitute and jobless, he took to writing.
+After the Battle of Dublin, O'Flaherty left Ireland on 9 July 1922 and moved first to London where, destitute and jobless, he took to write.
 In 1923, at the age of 27, O'Flaherty published his first short story, The Sniper and his first novel, Thy Neighbour's Wife.
 One of his close associates in London was Carl Lahr, a German socialist, who ran the Progressive Bookshop, in Red Lion Street, and whose circle included many progressive writers, among them D.H.
 Lawrence and Aldous Huxley.
 This circle of friends around Lahr was O’Flaherty's political home in many respects.
 It was Lahr and his wife Esther who supported O’Flaherty and published some of his works for the first time, including the play Darkness and in 1931 the only recently republished A Cure for Unemployment.
 He also came to the notice of Edward Garnett, chief editor in the publishing firm of Jonathan Cape, who gave encouragement to many Irish writers at the time.

 Back in Dublin in 1924, O’Flaherty co-founded the Radical Club, among whose members were many progressive artists, including Harry Kernoff, and his life-long friend and leading Irish language writer, the socialist and fellow Galway man, Pádraic Ó Conaire, and was involved with the publication of the literary magazine To-Morrow (1924).
-In 1925 O’Flaherty scored immediate success with his best-selling novel The Informer about a rebel with confused ideals in the Irish War of Independence, which won him the 1925 James Tait Black Memorial Prize for fiction.
+In 1925 O’Flaherty scored immediate success with his best-selling novel The Informer, which won him the 1925 James Tait Black Memorial Prize for fiction.
 In 1925 he also first met Margaret Barrington, a writer and wife of Trinity College historian Edmund Curtis, whom he later married.
-The couple had one child, Pegeen, born 1926, and divorced amicably in 1932.
-O’Flaherty also had a second daughter with the British communist Nellie Cohen, Joyce Rathbone (1929–2010).
+The couple had one child, Pegeen (1926-2022) and divorced amicably in 1932.
+O’Flaherty also had a second daughter with the sister of Rose Cohen, British communist Nellie Cohen, named Joyce Rathbone (1929–2010).